-3112. (a) If a petitioning spouse is one whose legal capacity is to be determined in the proceeding, the court may do any of the following:
+3112. (a) If a petitioning spouse is one whose legal capacity for the proposed transaction is to be determined in the proceeding, the court may do any of the following:

 (1) Permit the spouse to appear without a representative.

 (2) Appoint a guardian ad litem for the spouse.